Here Are 50 of the Best African Foods From Across the Continent

 Ethiopia's star chicken dish, cooked with clarified butter and jam packed with spiced herbs.

 "It's such amazing dish to ever indulge in."—Mozi

 "It's popular for holidays and events.
 It also takes patience and mad skills to do it right."—Mahlet

 It's a beloved dish created out of necessity.
 An Indian-South African invention designed to take away.
 Instead of on a plate with more traditional starches like rice, the curry is ladled into a loaf of bread which acts as a takeaway container and accompaniment to the main event.
 Originally vegetarian and from the seaside city of Durban, it's now often made with meat, satisfying the tastes of South African from all backgrounds.

 The best place to get [bunny chow] is from Oyster Hotel in Durban."—Tasmika Ramkaran

 Fufu & Palm Nut Soup

 "Fufu" is a West African staple that encompasses most starches eaten by hand with a sauce or stew.
-Palm nut soup is a Ghanaian classic made form palm fruit, cooked with chilis, tomatoes, garlic and other flavorful ingredients.
+Cassava fufu is probably the best known.
+Palm nut soup, like its Liberian cousin palm butter, is a Ghanaian classic made from the oil-rich palm fruit, cooked with chilis, tomatoes, garlic and other flavorful ingredients.

 These deep fried treats are a ubiquitous East African snack that pair impeccably well with a cup of tea.